seanrreid/learnatomicdesign/src/about.md

 ---
-name: About - Learn Atomic Design
+name: About Atomic Design
 template: page.html
 priority: 2
 linkTitle: About
 ----------------

-# What is "Atomic Design"?
+## What is "Atomic Design"?

-## Atomic Design is a concept originally proposed by web designer Brad Frost.
+### Atomic Design is a concept originally proposed by web designer Brad Frost.

 > Atomic design is a methodology composed of five distinct stages working together to create deliberate interface design systems.